 If the use case is right, voice technology enables people to complete tasks quickly and easily.
 By being very helpful, highly efficient, and getting things done.

 Overall, voice technology streamlines people’s lives in ways never before possible.
 One area that voice technology is simplifying significantly is voice search.
+However, this has initiated considerable shifts in SEO as we know it, prompting marketers to address these changes.

 On average, people can speak 125 to 150 words per minute.
 That’s over three times faster than the average typing speed.
 This is why leveraging this inherent human ability is providing beneficial results.